melkemaryam/m_thesis/README.md

 $ pip3 install tensorflow # or tensorflow-gpu
 ```

-It is essential that all these packages are installed before running the classifier, so that no errors occur.
+All these packages must be installed before running the classifier so that no errors occur.

 ## The Dataset
 The directory `info` contains the partial dataset that is used to train and test the classifier.
 The important files are:

 * `titles_with_labels.csv`: This stores all news headlines with the four labels plus the aggregated label.
 The preprocessed text is also included, which is used for training purposes.
-Unfortunately, the articles dataset is too big to be uploaded here.
+Unfortunately, the article dataset is too big to be uploaded here.
 * `abcnews_date_text.csv`: This stores the Australian news headlines used for predictions.

 The structure of the dataset is simple to support further extensions.
 The file `labels.csv` includes the information about the three possible sentiment classes: